 Where to Buy: You can purchase the organic Primal Palate “Cinnamon Sugar Cookie” spice I used in this recipe here.

-Tip #1: You don’t have to use the Primal Palate spices to make this recipe…just make a mixture of 2:1 organic sugar to organic cinnamon mixture.
+Tip #1: You don’t have to use the Primal Palate spices to make this recipe…just make a mixture of 2:1 organic sugar to the organic cinnamon mixture.

 Tip #2: I’ve never tried to make these in an oven, but you could try to put them on the very lowest heat an keep a close eye on them to make sure they don’t burn.
 Also, they wouldn’t be considered “100% raw”.